jhpyle/docassemble/_docs/objects.md

   name="DASet.clear"></a>`clear()` - makes the list empty.
 * <a name="DAList.complete_elements"></a><a
   name="DADict.complete_elements"></a>`complete_elements()` - returns
-  the elements in the list that are "complete."
+  the subset of elements in the list that are "complete."
 This is useful when you have a list of objects, and some objects are still in a nascent state, and you only want to use the objects that are "complete."
 (See the discussion of `.complete_attribute` below.)
 * <a name="DAList.extend"></a>`extend(extension_list)` - adds the
   items in the `extension_list` to the end of the list.
 Just like the [Python list] method of the same name.